Making Sense of Marriage - A

 It MUST be noted that any struggle of flesh and blood is attributed as physical/visible evidence of spiritual assaults (and this so often arises in the marriage context).
 All relational difficulties are driven by the evil one.
 He is a murderer and wants to kill relationships as well as anything else that has life.
-Jesus is very loud about this in His interchanges with the Pharisees (see Jn 8:42-47).
+Jesus is very loud about this in His interchanges with the Pharisees (see John 8:42-47).

 For our struggle is not against flesh or blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
-(Eph 6:12)
+(Ephesians 6:12)

 Any good, lasting, healthy and strong marriage is from the Lord, while any burdened, broken and weak marriage is seeded from satan.
-Please note this is not to deny personal responsibility within marriage but simply to indicate the source and flow of the human responses that either energize a marriage or enervate it.
+Please note this is not to deny personal responsibility within marriage, but simply to indicate the source and flow of the human responses that either energize a marriage or enervate it.